GNOME/librsvg/rsvg-convert.rst

    Possible values are ``bash``, ``elvish``, ``fish``, ``powershell``, ``zsh``.
    Rsvg-convert will then write a suitable script to standard output.

+..
+END OF OPTIONS

+..
+The comment above is used as a marker by ``ci/check_rsvg_convert_options.rs``.
+   If the comment is modfied, please ensure the module is updated accordingly.

 ENVIRONMENT VARIABLES